Transmission/Communication Medium or Channel:

 • Each fiber is surrounded by its own cladding, a glass or plastic coating that has optical properties different from those of the core.

-• An optical transmission system has three components- the light source, the transmission medium and the detector.
+• An optical transmission system has three components: the light source, the transmission medium, and the detector.

 • The transmitter generates the light pulses based on the input electrical signal.
-The transmission medium (usually light) carries the pulse with the speed of light.
+The transmission medium (usually light) carries the pulse at the speed of light.
 The detector regenerates the electrical signal based on the light signal it detects on the transmission medium.

 • Working Mechanism: